 Insurance policy terminology can confuse small business owners who aren’t familiar with the industry.
-For instance, you may think that additional insureds are the same as loss payees because you can add both to your business insurance policy, granting them the right to receive benefits.
+For instance, you may think that additional insureds are the same as loss payees because you can add both to your small business insurance policy, granting them the right to receive benefits.

 Despite this broad similarity, loss payees and additional insureds are quite different.